IPM Food Pantry

 Food & Essentials

-IPM offers groceries through two options:
+IPM offers groceries through 2 options:

 • The Market — A choice pantry where you come inside and shop like you would at a store, picking the items that best fit your family's needs.